The [uncertain] Four Seasons

 Using a sophisticated algorithm, a musical design system has been created.
 Music theory is combined with climate modelling to generate local variations of Vivaldi’s original composition for the year 2050.
 The algorithm alters the score to account for predicted changes in rainfall, biodiversity and extreme weather events as laid out in the IPCC’s report.

 A passage in summer that originally represented a peaceful afternoon nap is now an anxiety-filled dream in a time where wildfires, food insecurity, and other disasters will become increasingly common.
 In the composition for Shanghai, there’s no music at all.
 If emissions grow at the highest levels, the low-lying city is likely to be underwater by 2050.

 A variation for every orchestra in the world.

-Launching with a performance by the Sydney Symphony Orchestra at the 2021 Sydney Festival, a localised variation of The [Uncertain] Four Seasons has been released for every orchestra in the world.
-Musicians are encouraged to perform their variation for audiences worldwide in the lead up to the 2021 UN Climate Change Conference of the Parties (COP26) in Glasgow.
+Launching with a performance by the Sydney Symphony Orchestra at the 2021 Sydney Festival, a localised variation of The [uncertain] Four Seasons has been released for every orchestra in the world, with musicians performing worldwide in the lead up to the UN Climate Change Conference of the Parties (COP26) in Glasgow.

 The compositions transpose knowledge into feeling, evoking a new sense for what a climate-changed planet would mean for humanity.
 How diverse the impacts will be: from longer and drier droughts to more intense storm seasons, and the complete disappearance of the landscape itself.